Table of Contents

 Unsaturated fatty acids require isomerases to convert their Δ3 double bonds to Δ2 double bonds, as well as reductases to remove Δ4 double bonds.
 Very long fatty acids are first partially oxidized in peroxisomes by a three-enzyme system.

 The energy produced from the complete β-oxidation of one fatty acid is high.
 Palmitate, for example, produces a net of 129 ATP from its complete oxidation to CO2 and H2O.
-This number is comes from the 8 acetyl-CoA, 7 NADH, and 7 FADH2 formed, along with the two ATP that are required in the activation of the fatty acid.
+This number comes from the 8 acetyl-CoA, 7 NADH, and 7 FADH2 formed, along with the two ATP that is required in the activation of the fatty acid.

 Ketone Body Metabolism

 Ketone body biosynthesis proceeds when fatty acids mobilized from adipose tissue flood the liver, eventually elevating the hepatic concentration of acetyl-CoA.
 The resulting excess of acetyl-CoA has a dual effect on metabolism; it inhibits pyruvate dehydrogenase and activates pyruvate carboxylase, which would push the flux of substrates toward gluconeogenesis.
 The reason this does not occur is because oxidation of fatty acids produces an excess of NADH, which inhibits malate dehydrogenase.
 The overall consequence of this is that acetyl-CoA is fluxed away from gluconeogenesis, away from the TCA cycle, and into ketone body synthesis.